 Because of our revenue constraints, I asked General Fund departments to recommend ways they might lower their spending.
 Though it was difficult, staff found ways to meet the goal.
-The total impact of these cuts was \$218,303.
-These spending reductions help balance the General Fund and largely were used to pay for the small across the board pay increase discussed later.
+The total impact of these cuts was \$735,834.
+These spending reductions help balance the General Fund and largely were used to pay for the pay plan changes discussed later.
 These cuts are operational in nature and do not materially impact service provision.
 However, it is important to note, this is the last year we will be able to use this approach.
 We have reached the point where all future budget cuts will result in significant service reductions or outright elimination.